 When Do You Use an Iron?

-Irons are used from the tee box, from pristine lies in the fairway, across multiple cuts of rough, and to rescue golfers when they are in hazard or trouble areas.
-The versatility of each iron in a set can create an array of options for golfers that can help them play better golf regardless of what their golf swing looks like.
+Irons are used from the tee box, from pristine lies in the fairway, across multiple cuts of rough, and to rescue golfers when they are in hazard or trouble areas to put the golf ball in the hole.

 Finding the Best Irons for Your Golf Game

 The best set of irons for your golf game will differ based on several factors.
-Budget, swing dynamics, skill level, and visual and feel preferences will dictate a large portion of which iron model you should choose.
-We take you through each of these aspects to lay out how to find your ideal match.
+Budget, swing dynamics, skill level, material and the way they are made, visual, sound and feel, speed and distance and preferences will dictate a large portion of which iron model you should choose.

 How to Hit Golf Irons Video

 Due to the many options in golf irons, the shapes, set compositions, and material offerings, consumers often have questions.
 We have provided a few below to help you get started and choose the best golf irons for you.

 A: If properly cared for, irons can last many many years.
 Irons can often last beyond five seasons of heavy use without any detriments in performance.

 Q: Where is the sweet spot on irons?